Federico-Ciuffardi/util/README.md

 ## Notes
 * The documentation is in the source code
-* Thank you for reading and checking out this repository, send all your comments or questions to Federico.Ciuffardi@outlook.com.
+* Thank you for checking out this repository, send all your comments or questions to Federico.Ciuffardi@outlook.com.